How to Teach Assertiveness to Children: 8 Key Characteristics & Practical Tips

 Examples of Assertive Behaviours in Children

-- Expressing needs & standing up for yourself in a non-aggressive style
+- Expressing needs and standing up for yourself without being mean

-- Making decisions & forming views based on facts
+- Making decisions and forming opinions based on facts

-- Responding to situations with an awareness of their own emotional well-being
+- Responding to situations while being aware of their own feelings

 - Setting personal boundaries

-- Knowing how to effectively & politely say ‘no’
+- Knowing how to say ‘no’ politely and effectively

-- Using direct eye contact to confirm engagement in conversations.
+- Using direct eye contact to show you’re engaged in conversations

 Now I’m going to take you through 8 key characteristics of assertiveness, describing how they may benefit your child.